Ricmatgal/prepNFB/README.md

 Protocol Manager
 ![Protocol Manager](https://github.com/lucp88/prepNFB/raw/master/Others/PRT_manager.PNG)<br/>
-The protocol manager where the user can load or create specify an openNFT neurfeedback protocol and save as a .json file
+The protocol manager where the user can load and adjust or create an OpenNFT neurfeedback protocol and save as a .json file